 - knowledge of body posture and movement

-- work irregular hours, including weekends and evenings, and often work only part time
+- work irregular hours, including weekends and evenings

-- work at a range of places including theatres, conferences and corporate functions, weddings and children's birthday parties
+- work at a range of places including theatres, conferences, festivals and corporate functions, weddings and children's birthday parties

 - may travel nationally and internationally to perform.